SummerOfBitcoin/code-challenge-2024-srikanth-iyengar/SOLUTION.md

     filtered_txs
 }
 ```
-6. Developing the actual interpreter with the minimal instrction set.
+6. Developing the actual interpreter with the minimal instruction set.
 ```rust
 pub struct Interpreter<'a> {
     pub instructions: &'a [u8],